History of Kaziranga National Park: Reserve Forest

 In the early nineteenth century, the area around what is now Kaziranga National Park was not well settled.
-It was notorious for wild animals, malaria, frequent floods, and unpredictable changes of the course of the Brahmaputra River.
+It was notorious for wild animals, malaria, frequent floods, and unpredictable changes in the course of the Brahmaputra River.
 Historical records of the forest called Kaziranga date to the seventeenth century.
-Several local legends relate to the origin of its name, but historians suggest that the name relate to Karbi, a woman who ruled the region at one time.
+Several local legends relates to the origin of its name, but historians suggest that the name relate to Karbi, a woman who ruled the region at one time.
 With the rise of the tea industry in Assam, slowly, the forests in the area were cleared for settlements and tea plantations.
-The local villagers practiced some slash and burn cultivation, while the British established small permanent colonies for tea cultivation.
+The local villagers practiced some slash-and-burn cultivation, while the British established small permanent colonies for tea cultivation.

 During the Nineteenth Century, megafauna populations in Assam were systematically destroyed as a result of hunting by British soldiers.
 Major John Butler of Bengal Native Infantry wrote in 1855 that it was not uncommon for three soldiers "to shoot thirty buffalos, twenty deer, a dozen hogs, besides one or two tigers and rhinoceroses.
 Captain Pollock, a British military engineer wrote that one or two rihnos or buffalos were shot dead before every breakfast. "the vast eThe history of protection in Kaziranga dates back to the early twentieth century, when Baroness Mary Victoria Leiter Curzon, an American who was the wife of Lord Curzon, the Viceroy of India, first visited the Kaziranga area in 1904.

 Kaziranga had been renowned for its rhinoceros population, however, during her trips in the region, Baroness Curzon failed to see any rhinoceros, seeing only some hoof marks.

 It is rumored that the noted Assamese animal tracker, Balaram Hazarika, showed Baroness Curzon around Kaziranga and impressed upon her the urgent need for conservation of the wildlife.
 Concerned about the dwindling numbers of rhinoceros, she asked her husband to take the necessary action to save the rhinoceros, which he did on 4 November 1904 when he proposed the creation of a reserve in Kaziranga.